Sequoya42/hugo/content/posts/reverse-fake-adobe-flash.md

 ```

-So this script use `curl` to download the malware, it share with [query string](https://en.wikipedia.org/wiki/Query_string) the macOS version, an UUID and the IOPlatformUUID of the victim.
+This script uses `curl` to download the malware, share the macOS version, UUID and the IOPlatformUUID of the victim to the server with [query string](https://en.wikipedia.org/wiki/Query_string).
-I think the malware is genreated thanks to this, it aims to be unique so it can dupe [Apple Gatekeeper](https://en.wikipedia.org/wiki/Gatekeeper_(macOS)).
+I think the malware is generated thanks to this, it aims to be unique so it can dupe [Apple Gatekeeper](https://en.wikipedia.org/wiki/Gatekeeper_(macOS)).

 ### Side note